steadramon/ESPGeiger/docs/outputs/webapi.md

 | Grey   | Silent   | Reading ≥ 4σ *below* baseline and no post in the last 15 min.
 Likely dead tube, HV drop, or pulse line disconnected. |

-The score is a per-bucket Poisson z-score against the station's 7-day baseline.
-4σ Elevated clears LLD comfortably and 6σ Warning is unambiguous (~1-in-1000 by chance).
+The score is a per-bucket Poisson z-score against the station's 7-day baseline, with a small per-hour-of-day adjustment so stable daily cycles (heating, occupancy, indoor radon) get absorbed rather than triggering the same alert every day.
+4σ Elevated clears ISO 11929 L_D (3.29σ) comfortably and 6σ Warning is unambiguous (~1-in-1000 by chance).
 Refresh cadence is 10 minutes server-side.

 **Cluster pins** use a weighted vote: `Warning` children weigh 4,